AngadDogra/AngadDogra/README.md

 # 👋 I'm Angad Dogra,

-Someone trying to fingure out how Artificial Intelligence works so that they spare me when they take over.
+Someone trying to figure out how Artificial Intelligence works so that they spare me when they take over.

 ---